How to Build a Design Token System with Tailwind CSS for SaaS Products

 }

-- Validate parity in CI.
-Add a check to your pipeline that compares the tokens used in Figma exports against the tokens defined in your CSS.
-If a token is added in Figma but missing in code (or vice versa), the build warns you.
+1. Validate parity in CI.
+Add a check to your pipeline that compares the tokens used in your design definitions against the tokens defined in your CSS.
+If a token is added in one place but missing in another, the build warns you.

-This workflow eliminates the "Figma says one thing, code does another" problem that plagues most SaaS teams.
-The Tailwind SaaS Template from thefrontkit ships with Figma parity built in -- every token in the Figma file maps directly to a CSS custom property consumed by Tailwind utilities.
+This workflow eliminates the "design says one thing, code does another" problem that plagues most SaaS teams.
+The Tailwind SaaS Template from thefrontkit ships with this architecture built in, where every token maps directly to a CSS custom property consumed by Tailwind utilities.

 Token-Driven Dark Mode Implementation